esp-rs/book/src/getting-started/toolchain.md

       rustup target add riscv32imac-unknown-none-elf # For ESP32-C6 and ESP32-H2
       ```

       Those targets are currently [Tier 2][rust-lang-book--platform-support-tier2].
-Note the different flavors of `riscv32` target in Rust covering different [RISC-V extensions][wiki-riscv-standard-extensions].
+Note the different flavors of `riscv32` targets in Rust covering different [RISC-V extensions][wiki-riscv-standard-extensions].

 Now you should be able to build and run projects on Espressif's RISC-V chips.